icon

 What is a secured credit card?

-Best Secured Credit Card for Building Credit 2023
+Best Secured Credit Card for Building Credit in 2024

-Getting approved for a credit card can be challenging if you have a rocky credit history.
+It can be challenging to get approved for a credit card if you have a rocky credit history.
 But to build good credit, you need access to credit.
 It's a bit of a conundrum.
 How do you break the cycle?

 A secured credit card is an excellent first step.
-This handy little product can benefit those new to credit or who need to improve their credit, and it works much like a standard credit card.
+This handy little product can benefit those who are new to credit or need to improve their credit, and it works much like a standard credit card.

 Cardholders can usually pay bills, purchase items in-store and online, and access a credit limit.
 However, the credit limit is determined by a deposit set by the cardholder, which the credit provider will draw from if you don't pay your bills.

-The cardholder is responsible for paying their statement monthly and will also owe interest if they carry a balance.
+The cardholder is responsible for paying their statement each month and will also owe interest if they carry a balance.
 With each payment made on time, the positive information is reported to the credit bureaus in Canada and should slowly build or increase the cardholder's credit score.

 Over time, the cardholder may qualify for unsecured products and should be able to get their initial deposit back.

-We compared secured credit cards in Canada using our Best of Finance methodology and ranked the cards with the highest value.
-We felt that annual rewards and savings were not the most important benefits in this case.
-Cardholders would get the best value from a no-fee card focused strictly on building credit.
+We compared secured credit cards in Canada using our Best of Finance methodology and ranked the cards that provided the highest value.
+Though, in this case, we felt that annual rewards and savings were not the most important benefits.
+Cardholders would get the best value from a no-fee card that focused strictly on building credit.

 $0 $0 Rebuild credit and enjoy purchase protection insurance.